tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 ### Overview

 Previously students were introduced to the concept of tokens on the Ethereum blockchain.
 They learned what tokens are and how to use them.
-Today they will be introduced to the concept of `fungibility`, `fungible` vs. `non-fungible` goods, and how this relates to tokens and the various token standards.
+Today, they will be introduced to the concept of `fungibility`, `fungible` vs. `non-fungible` goods, and how this relates to tokens and various token standards.

 ### Class Objectives

-By the end of the class, students will be able to:
+By the end of today's class, students will be able to:

-* Explain the difference between fungible and non-fungible tokens and their use-cases.
+* Explain the difference between fungible and non-fungible tokens and their use cases.

 * Explain that ERC standards are official smart contract implementations for various use cases.

-* Explain which ERC token standards correspond with fungible vs. non-fungible tokens
+* Explain which ERC token standards correspond with fungible vs. non-fungible tokens.

-* Implement an ERC20 compatible fungible token using OpenZeppelin libraries
+* Implement an ERC20 compatible fungible token using OpenZeppelin libraries.

-* Evaluate different ERC standards and determine which work for different use cases
+* Evaluate different ERC standards and determine which work for different use cases.

-* Leverage open, community-maintained libraries in Solidity to implement ERC standards
+* Leverage open, community-maintained libraries in Solidity to implement ERC standards.

 ### Slideshow and Time Tracker